Smiley (1956 film): Development

 The film is based on the 1945 novel Smiley by Moore Raymond, who was born in Queensland but worked as a journalist in Britain.
 The book was hailed as an Australian Huckleberry Finn and film rights were bought immediately by Sir Alexander Korda.
 Korda sent Raymond to Australia in 1946 to find possible child actors and locations.
 However Korda said he could not find an appropriate director and shelved the project.

 Korda eventually assigned the project to Anthony Kimmins, who had served in Australia in World War II.
 Kimmins arrived in Australia in March 1950 to begin pre-production and announced he would make the film near Augathella for £100,000.
 However, after actually inspecting the site he doubted it would be useful and he was unable to find a lead actor he was happy with.
 Plans to make the movie were delayed again.

 Kimmins returned to Australia in September 1955 to begin pre-production.
 After interviewing over 2,000 boys, he cast Colin Peterson as Smiley and Bruce Archer as Joey.

 Part of the budget was provided by 20th Century Fox, who had money frozen in Australia due to currency restrictions.
 Apart from Ralph Richardson, the entire cast was Australian.
 Korda reportedly took risky measures to finance the film, proceeding without a completion guarantee.

 Shooting

-Filming started in late October, with the township of Murrumbilla being created on an estate at Camden Park, Gundy NSW and finished eight weeks later.
+Filming started in late October, with the township of Murrumbilla being created on an estate at Camden Park, Gundy, New South Wales, and finished eight weeks later.
 Post production work was done at Pagewood Studios in Sydney.
 It was filmed in CinemaScope.